liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/06-adding-to-the-web-xml-with-ext-plugins.markdown

     Your Ext plugin is generated and now resides in the workspace's `/ext` folder with the name you assigned.

-2. For your @product@ installation to recognize new functionality in the `web.xml`, you must create a class that implements the [ServletContextListener](https://javaee.github.io/javaee-spec/javadocs/javax/servlet/ServletContextListener.html) interface.
+2. For your @sharepoint@ installation to recognize new functionality in the `web.xml`, you must create a class that implements the [ServletContextListener](https://javaee.github.io/javaee-spec/javadocs/javax/servlet/ServletContextListener.html) interface.
 This class will initialize a servlet context event for which